This policy applies to all Waterfield Publishing Ltd websites, including but not limited to:

 Withdraw consent at any time where we are relying on consent to process your personal data.
 However, this will not affect the lawfulness of any processing carried out before you withdraw your consent.
 If you withdraw your consent, we may not be able to provide certain products or services to you.
 We will advise you if this is the case at the time you withdraw your consent.

-Boyz magazine, Waterfield Publishing Ltd, Room 309, 85 Tottenham Court Road, London W1T 4TQ.
+Boyz magazine and Beboyz, Waterfield Publishing Ltd, Room 309, 85 Tottenham Court Road, London W1T 4TQ.